 State Farm, Amica and Travelers are Massachusetts' best cheap renters insurance companies.
-State Farm is the top company for affordable rates at $12 monthly.
+State Farm offers the most affordable rates at $12 monthly.
 Amica has the best customer reputation, and Travelers offers extensive coverage options.

 Cheap Renters Insurance in Massachusetts